-In the high tide and low tide chart, we can see that the first high tide was at 2:07 am and the next high tide will be at 7:54 pm.
-The only low tide of the day was at 11:50 am.
+In the high tide and low tide chart, we can see that the high tide was at 11:49 am and the low tide was at 9:50 pm.

-The lunar phase is a First Quarter Moon.
-Today we have 10 hours and 14 minutes of sun.
-The solar transit is at 11:42 am and the length of time the moon will be visible will be 12 hours and 9 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 12 hours and 59 minutes of sun.
+The solar transit was at 12:48 pm and the length of time the moon will be visible will be 10 hours and 18 minutes.

-The tidal coefficient today is 58 (average).
-At noon the tidal coefficient drops to 56 to end the day with a tidal coefficient of 55.
-The tide heights today are 0.7 ft, 0.3 ft and 0.7 ft.
+The tidal coefficient today is 95.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
+The tide heights today are 1.3 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Pensacola which is of 2.0 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Pensacola tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: